Unveiling CSRD – its ripple effect on transport and logistics

 What is the CSRD?

-The CSRD is one of the major vehicles by the European Union for delivering the European Green Deal – an ambitious effort aimed at achieving a carbon-neutral Europe by 2050.
+CSRD is one of the major vehicles by the European Union for delivering the European Green Deal – an ambitious effort aimed at achieving a carbon-neutral Europe by 2050.
 An essential part of this effort is to bring sustainability reporting to new levels and to raise awareness and significance for it among companies.
-The CSRD, for the first time, defines a common reporting framework for non-financial data, encompassing not just climate change but broader Environmental, Social and Governance (ESG) metrics.
-Through the CSRD, corporate sustainability reporting becomes an obligatory part of companies’ year management report and requires auditors’ assurance.
+CSRD, for the first time, defines a common reporting framework for non-financial data, encompassing not just climate change but broader Environmental, Social and Governance (ESG) metrics.
+Through CSRD, corporate sustainability reporting becomes an obligatory part of annual reporting for a growing number of businesses.

 1. Provide transparency about the social and environmental risks that companies face and how their activities impact people and the environment.